s1monw1/KtsRunner/README.md

 ### Running a script from file system

 A simple usage example for KtsRunner can be described as follows:
-The definition of a class is placed in a `.kts file, which is loaded into a normal Kotlin program.
+The declaration of a class is placed in a `.kts file, which is supposed to be loaded into a normal Kotlin program so that it can be processed further.

 1. The example class
 ```kotlin